ircanywhere/ircanywhere/README.md

 Contributing
 ------------

 If you're interested in contributing then please do, any help you can give is greatly appreciated.
-If you're
+If you're contributing by reporting bugs, then please use the issue tracker with nessicary information.
+If you're contributing new features / fixes, then please do it in a seperate branch and perform a pull request.
+Please bare in mind that if you're contributing code, it would be ideal to conform to the coding standards below:

+#### Javascript
+* Always use semi colons to trail lines.
+* Curley braces always on new lines.
+* Camel case only, no _ (I know some of the code base is using non camel case, this will be migrated over time)
+* Variable declaration in bulk seperated by commas
+* No whitespace inbetween parenthesis